This post contains affiliate links. Please see our disclosure policy.

 Instructions

-• Divide the meat mixture into four equal portions and carefully form them into patties.
-Place the patties onto the parchment-lined baking sheet.
-With your thumb, press a divot into the middle of each patty; this will prevent the patty from shrinking on the grill.
+• Divide the mixture into four equal portions and gently form them into patties.
+Place the patties on the parchment-lined baking sheet.
+Tip: Gently press a divot into the middle of each patty.
+(This will prevent them from shrinking when they hit the heat.)
+Place the patties in the refrigerator for about 30 minutes to set.

 Notes

-Create a divot in the center of each turkey burger patty with your thumb prior to cooking.
-This helps the patty keep its shape, preventing it from shrinking.
+Prevent your patties from shrinking!
+Create a divot in the center of each turkey burger patty with your thumb before cooking.

 Nutrition